 Dry time between the Doane Paper and the Rhodia Paper didn’t vary by any significant amount.
 Typically the more absorbent Doane Paper dries quicker, but not in this case.
 Considering these nibs are wider than I typically use the 12 to 15 second dry time isn’t terrible.
 These aren’t pens I’d use for note taking where I want dry times of less than 5 seconds.

 [Updated Aug.
 7 – Cleaning]

 This ink wasn’t any harder to clean from the pen than other pigment based ink, but it did take longer than normal fountain pen inks.
-I’m also a little paranoid with pigment (or iron gall) ink that I will leave a trace behind and it will lodge itself in the pen causing a significant future problem.
+I’m also a little paranoid with pigment (or iron gall) ink that I may leave a trace behind and lodge itself in the pen causing a significant future problem.

 I cleaned the pen about 12 hours after writing the pen dry so the ink didn’t have much time to dry and solidify or stain the pen.
 It took more flushes with a bulb syringe than usual, about 9 or 10, to remove all traces of green when I shook the pen (like an old mercury thermometer) into a tissue.
 Then I noticed a few drops of green still on the nib surface.
 These were easily removed with a damp cotton swab.
 They didn’t require hard scrubbing to remove, although the incidental contact with the tissue wasn’t enough.

 Because of this I then gave the nib a brief bath in the ultrasonic cleaner.
 I didn’t notice any traces of green coming from the nib so this wasn’t necessary, but like I said – I am paranoid.